enter-haken/blog/posts/2017-02-20-pandoc-filter.markdown

 I choose `svg`, because it can be easily integrated into a html document.

 At first a create a simple environment for testing.
-I use a `index.html` as simple template
+I use a `index.html` as a simple template,

 ```
 <?xml version="1.0" encoding="UTF-8"?>